 We all know that wedding planning can be quite a stressful thing.
 It’s not just the organising, decision making or trying to keep everyone reasonably happy, but with the cost of weddings rising each year, one of the biggest headaches is deciding how much to spend.
-Or rather not to spend and where to save money and where not!
+Or rather which area of your wedding to save money on which one to splash on so that your wedding can be the meaningful day you always hoped for!

 Wedding favours are possibly not on the top of the list of priorities for weddings, but they are a nice little touch and a way of making the whole wedding experience a little more personalised.